trupti1605/Machine-learning-with-python-/README.md

 # Machine-learning-with-python-
 ### Introduction
 In this capstone project I built a classifier to predict whether a loan will be paid or not.
+In this project we are expected to use the following algorithm to build model

+1)K-NN
+2)Decision Tree
+3)SVM
+4)Logistic Regression

+The result is reported as the accuracy of each classifier,using the following metrics when these are applicable:-

+i)Jaccard index
+ii)F1-score
+iii)Logloss

 - The best classifier will be